azzeddinetiba/FeCLAP/README.md

 ## Getting Started

 To get a local copy up and running follow these simple steps.
-Further explanations about usr inputs and results will be available soon.
+Further explanations about user inputs and results will be available soon.

 ### Prerequisites